lheald2/gued/README.md

     * This is by far the most time-consuming part of data processing. __Only do this with small data sets (i.e., after stage averaging) unless you're willing to spend a long time processing data.__ Takes 10 minutes per 100 images running in parallel.

-10. __Fill Missing Values (optional)__
+10. __Fill Missing Values (built in to median filter)__
     * `gued.fill_missing` can be used to replace NaN values with the radial average for that detector position.
 This helps remove artifacts that could be caused by median filtering with NaN values present.
+This functionality is still being tested.

 11. __Apply median filter__
     * The function `gued.median_filter` applies a median filter to the data.
 Must replace `np.nan` values with radial average so this function is done in concert with the radial outlier removal (often not necessary and occasionally buggy.
 Still working on it).